amilstead/unity3d-thrift-twisted/README.md

 2. The server isn't running
 3. You have some local firewall blocking connections from client to server.

 By default, the server listens on all interfaces (`0.0.0.0`).
-To see what your server's IP address is, just run the command (assuming a linux machine): `ifconfig` to see what your IP is.
+To see what your server's IP address is, just run the command (assuming a linux machine): `ifconfig`

 ----------